Spontaneous Formation of Star-Shaped Surface Patterns in a Driven Bose-Einstein Condensate: Dynamics of the patterns

 As explicated in the main text, the subharmonic nature of the star patterns can be directly inferred from the Mathieu equation and the Floquet analysis.
 Here, we also demonstrate this subharmonicity of the patterns within the full 3D Gross-Pitaevskii equation (GPE) by monitoring the density evolution of the $^{7}$Li BEC along the $xy$-plane, namely $n(x,y,t)=\int dz\abs{\Psi(x,y,z,t)}^2$.
 Particularly, we consider a $^7$Li BEC consisting of $N= 4 \times 10^{6}$ atoms which interact with scattering length $a_{bg} = 138.6a_{B}$ and are confined in the experimentally dictated 3D harmonic trap.
 The system is initialized in its ground state configuration [Fig.~\ref{D_theory.pdf}(a)].
 The dynamics is induced upon considering a weak perturbation to the ground state in order to emulate the experimentally observed thermal fraction (see next section) and following a time-periodic driving of the scattering length $a_s$ as explained in the main text.

 We remark that the overall phenomenology, namely the pattern formation, is exclusively caused by the periodic modulation of $a_s$ and it is not altered in the absence of the thermal fraction.
-The latter accelerates the formation of the patterns for a specific driving amplitude within a fixed evolution time.
+In particular, the fundamental properties of the patterns, such as their maximum angular deformation and natural angular frequencies are not affected by the considered thermal fraction.
+The latter solely accelerates the formation of the patterns for a specific driving amplitude within a fixed evolution time.
 Moreover, it is worth mentioning that due to its relatively strong confinement the transversal direction plays only a minor role for the discussed phenomena and thus we can safely conclude that the dynamics along the $z$-direction is essentially ``frozen''.
 Indeed, probing the density $n(z,t)=\int dxdy \abs{\Psi(x,y,z,t)}^2$ we can deduce that it undergoes a weak amplitude breathing motion (not shown for brevity).
 The above facts have been confirmed both experimentally and theoretically within the 3D GPE framework.

 Below, we showcase the dynamical generation of the three-fold ($D_3$) pattern realized for a driving frequency $\omega_m = 2 \pi \times 104$~Hz and amplitude $\bar{a}_m= 19 a_B$, see Fig.~\ref{D_theory.pdf}(b)-(f).
 Closely inspecting the time-evolution of the $D_3$ configuration we can clearly discern its subharmonic nature.
 For instance, its lobes at $t=1067.5$~ms [Fig.~\ref{D_theory.pdf}(d)] and at $t=1077$~ms [Fig.~\ref{D_theory.pdf}(e)] are rotated by an angle $\phi=\pi/6$ and $\phi=0$ respectively as compared to the one at $t=1058$~ms [Fig.~\ref{D_theory.pdf}(c)].
 This dynamical behavior and rotation of the patterns occurs for even longer timescales, see for instance $n(x,y,t=1200~{\rm ms})$ depicted in Fig.~\ref{D_theory.pdf}(f).
 As a result, we can deduce that the natural angular frequency of $D_3$ is $\omega_l\approx 2\pi \times 52$~Hz, which corresponds to half of the driving frequency, i.e., $\omega_l=\omega_m/2$ and thus confirms the subharmonicity of the $D_3$ structure.
-Finally, let us note that a similar dynamical response takes place for all the star-shape patterns (not shown for brevity) realized at the appropriate driving frequencies presented in Fig.~2 of the main text.
+Additionally, let us note that a similar dynamical response takes place for all the star-shape patterns (not shown for brevity) realized at the appropriate driving frequencies presented in Fig.~2 of the main text.